lakritidis/FLAGR/README.md

 * In Windows: type `makefile.bat` in Windows CLI or Windows Powershell.
 The batch file will build the binaries from the C++ sources by generating two files:
   * the executable program `FLAGR.exe`, and
   * the Dynamic Link Library `flagr.dll`.
 Third-party Windows programs can link to this shared library to obtain access to the FLAGR algorithm implementations.
+* In macOS: The Linux makefile must be changed as follows:
+  * replace `flagr.so` with `flagr.dylib` to build the shared library.
+  * the executable is built similarly to Linux.

 All the binary outputs of the building scripts (i.e., executables and libraries) will be created by default into the `bin/Release/` directory of the package.